Sakkendalen/Weather-App/README.md

 ## General info

-Add more general information about project.
-What the purpose of the project is?
-Motivation?
-The projects idea is a easy to use weather app were you can see the current weather and the forecast for 5 days.
-User can select a citie to!
+A Simple ios App that fecthes weather data from openweathermap.org and displays them.
+User can view fecthed data as what is current weather in that area and 5 Day forecast which have 3 hours between every data.
+User can select does app fetch weather data by gps or by City name.
+User can add and delete cities.

 ## Technologies

-* XCode - version 9.4.1
+* XCode - version 10.1
+* Swift - version 4.2.1

 ## Features